A-Fisk/senpro_scraper/README.md

 ## Troubleshooting

-- **"Command not found: conda"**: Try reopening your terminal or command prompt.
-If that doesn't work, you may need to add conda to your PATH manually.
+- **"Command not found: python"**: Make sure Python is installed and added to your PATH.
-- **"No module named..."**: Make sure you've activated the conda environment with `conda activate senpro_scrape`.
+- **"No module named..."**: Make sure you've installed all requirements with `pip install -r requirements.txt`.
 - **HTML parsing errors**: The script is designed for a specific website structure.
 If the meal plan website changes its layout, the script may need to be updated.

 ## Requirements